frohnerm/toxic-guardian/README.md

 - **SPA Support**: Detects and rescans content on single-page application route changes
 - **Zero Network Calls**: No external API dependencies, all models are bundled
 - **Privacy First**: No data leaves your browser, no tracking, no telemetry
-- **Accessible**: Keyboard navigation and ARIA labels for screen readers

 ## Installation